As you sink into bed tonight, exhausted, are you already thinking about tomorrow’s meetings, next week’s obligations, next month’s deadlines?

 * * *

 Tomorrow can wait.
 Tonight we need to sleep.
 Especially if last night (or the last few nights) have been spent tossing and turning with stress and worry.
 Tonight, let’s give it to the Lord and remember that we can trust in our good God to take care of us and never let us go.
-Come join the conversation on our blog.
+Come join the conversation on.
 We want to hear from you! ~ Devotionals Daily